minsau/minsau/README.md

 ### Hi there 👋, I'm Saul Gomez (minsau)

-Hi, I'm Saul Gomez, a passionate Full Stack developer from Mexico.
+Hi, I'm Saul Gomez, a passionate Full Stack Developer and Data Engineer from Mexico.
+I have experience in various programming languages, tools, and frameworks, with a strong focus on Python and JavaScript.

-- 🌱 Improving my english skills
+- 🌱 Currently working on improving my English skills
-- Currently learning FastAPI For Data Science, Docker Swarm and Kubernetes
+- 📚 Learning FastAPI for Data Science and Kubernetes
-- 👯 I’m looking to collaborate on a Project related to Data Sciencie
+- 👯 I’m looking to collaborate on projects related to Data Science and Data Engineering
 - 💬 Ask me about anything

-**Languages and Tools:**  \
+**Languages and Tools:**\
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)